Ad

 Mike Smith

-Smith is expected to start for the Coyotes.
+Pickard expected to get the start for the Avalanche.

 Mike Smith